Risk Management

 Add Smart Exit Node

-From Execution, drag a Smart Exit node and connect it to your signal chain.
-Configure stop-loss and take-profit levels.
+From the Execution category, drag a Smart Exit node onto the canvas and connect it to your signal chain.
+Configure stop-loss type (fixed, ATR-based, or trailing) and take-profit levels.

 Set Position Sizing